 New York Voters: Here are instructions on How to fold the New York State General Election ballot.

-If your state requires postal mail ballot return, the quickest option is to use an Express Courier service.
+If your state requires postal mail ballot return, the quickest option is to use a courier service like DHL, Federal Express, etc.

 7. Checking twice to prevent mistakes 👀